LDRTCH/msci-wiki/activity_log/week18.md

 # 2. Refining CNN Architecture

 The intermediary convolutional layer in MN_3 was running a (4,4) kernel size; this is uncentered, and therefore slightly hinders the model.
 We have swapped it out for a (5,5) kernel size.
+This is the logic behind averaging within a single value by looking around its local neighbourhood.

 We could do 'contour plots' of individual clusters to map out how their orientation